juniorsundarCasual/TGT/vault/volume-5.chapter-341.md

 | 1 | 0 | 0 |
 | 1 | 1 | 1 |

-The NOR gate, which inverts the OR gate.
+The NOR gate inverts the OR gate.

 | B | C | A |
 | 0 | 0 | 1 |